Harsh-git1/LibraryManagementSystem/README.md

 # Library Management System

-This is a repository for the Library Management System project developed by Harsh-git1.
+This is a repository for the Library Management System project developed by Harsh.
 The Library Management System is a software application designed to help libraries efficiently manage their resources, including books, patrons, and administrative tasks.

 ## Features
 _User Management_: Allows librarians to create, update, and delete user accounts.